snowmeltarcade/projectkitchen/documentation/functional/game_play.md

 ## Target Audience

 * A group with a minimum of 2 players and a maximum of 16 players
-* Groups of people between 5 and 40 years of age
+* Groups of people over 5 years of age
 * Low technical skill required
 * No real life cooking experience required
 * Basic computer game experience beneficial